huricaneee/CPSC210_project/README.md

 The two events I added logEvent are:
 1. add Movement to the MovementList
 2. add HourSchedule to the TimeSchedule
+   (other actions of this System is like view Xs of Y, which is implemented in the ui package)
 - a representative events example:
 - Thu Apr 13 19:31:21 PDT 2023
    a new movement added
 - Thu Apr 13 19:31:37 PDT 2023 a new HourSchedule added
 - Thu Apr 13 19:31:46 PDT 2023 a new HourSchedule added
 - Thu Apr 13 19:32:06 PDT 2023 a new movement added

+## Phase 4: Task 3

+The application can not handle the situation that when users add Movement, type not Integer type content to the text field of the time of the movement.
+The PanelAddFitnessMovement should throw out the exception when the input is in a wrong type to the fitnessSystem.
+The fitnessSystem should tell users type again based on the exception.
+This prevents the application dies whenever users types wrong inputs.

+The page of adding can add hourSchedule whose movement doesn't exist in the movementList.
+But after adding the hourSchedule, the movementList will not update the new movement.
+Since in PanelAddHourSchedule, movementList is passed as parameter.
+When the input of the name of the movement is not found in the movementList.
+PanelAddHourSchedule should throw out an exception to fitness System and tell the user to add a new movement with that name.
+This prevents data in the movementList inconsistent with the TimeSchedule.